5-day itinerary for Cape Town

 No trip to Cape Town could be complete without a visit to Boulders Beach to say hello to the penguins.

-The drive to Cape Point is a very scenic one, with much wildlife to be spotted.
+The drive to Cape Point is a very scenic one, with abundant wildlife to be spotted.

 Set the evening aside for a relaxing sail in the harbour and out to sea where you can enjoy cocktails as the sun sets.
 There are many service providers, and booking is essential.